Drupad-H-S/Amazon_sales/README.md

 ## Analysis Questions Resolved
 During the analysis, the following key questions were addressed using SQL queries and data analysis techniques:
-## Analysis Questions Resolved
-During the analysis, the following key questions were addressed using SQL queries and data analysis techniques:
 1. Find out the top 5 customers who made the highest profits.
 2. Find out the average quantity ordered per category.
 3. Identify the top 5 products that have generated the highest revenue.